 Want to learn more?
 Attend the Healthcare Marketing & Physician Strategies Summit, May 21-23, 2019, where Michael Eaton will be speaking with Jeff Gross from Wellforce and Drew Palin, MD, from Intellivisit.

-As a Brand+Lever co-founder and Senior Vice President, Mike Eaton builds valuable companies that deliver distinctive service experiences, social impact and strong shareholder returns.
+Michael Eaton is Senior Vice President at BVK/Brand+Lever.
+Mike builds valuable companies that deliver distinctive service experiences, social impact and strong shareholder returns.
 He helps clients see customer needs others cannot see or will not address, and execute business and operating strategies to build strong brands and generate market share growth.